 David is Professor of Education and Head of the Graduate School of Education at the University of Exeter.
 With a background in economics and business education, David has more than 20 years’ research experience in the field of education policy and leadership and links between socio-economic and educational disadvantage.
 He has developed a range of internationally-focused masters level programmes of study for education professionals across the globe and was previously Professor and Founding Head of the Institute of Education at the University of Manchester.

 Lucy is Chief Executive of Ark, an international education charity.
 Ark Schools, where she was Founding Managing Director, is one of the top performing academy groups in the UK with 38 schools and over 26,000 students.
-Lucy has extensive experience as a Trustee of education and policy organisations – including the Marshall Commission and the Education Endowment Foundation.
+Lucy has extensive experience as a Trustee of education and policy organisations – including the Education Endowment Foundation.

 Elaine is Emeritus Professor of Personal Finance and Social Policy Research at the University of Bristol.
 Elaine has 35 years’ experience of conducting research and contributing to policy development on all aspects of personal financial services both in the UK and internationally.
-She has held a number of senior advisory positions including member of the Money Advice Service Financial Capability Strategy Board, adviser to the Central Bank of Ireland on consumer protection, non-executive director role at the UK Financial Ombudsman Service, member of the HM Treasury Financial Inclusion Task Force, and member of the Department for Work and Pensions’ Social Security Advisory Committee.
-She is currently a non-executive director of the Lending Standards Board and of the Single Financial Guidance Body.
+She has held a number of senior advisory positions including member of the Single Financial Guidance Body, adviser to the Central Bank of Ireland on consumer protection, non-executive director role at the UK Financial Ombudsman Service, member of the HM Treasury Financial Inclusion Task Force, and member of the Department for Work and Pensions’ Social Security Advisory Committee.
+She is currently a non-executive director of the Lending Standards Board and of the Single Financial Guidance Body and a member of the Child Poverty Action Group Policy Committee.
 In 2007 Elaine was awarded a CBE for services to the financial services industry.

 Wendy is the Dean of the Business School and Professor of Organisational Behaviour at the University of Edinburgh.
 Wendy's main research field is age and employment, with a particular focus on changes in employees’ and employers’ attitudes and practices in extending working lives.
 She is especially interested in the ways in which gender, age and health interact to affect work and retirement experiences amongst older men and women across Europe.